About the Author...

 After her graduation from Claremont McKenna College, her interest in the fantastic and in reading led her to graduate school at the Ohio State University.
 She began graduate work studying the Renaissance--particularly drama--for her Master's degree, but was pulled backward in time by the Middle Ages, ultimately settling on a study of medieval English romance for her PhD.
 Currently she studies medievalism--the medieval retold in a later time.
 Her current work is on the appearance of medieval romance in Terry Pratchett's Discworld Novels.

 She still loves reading, and tries to read at least a few pages for pleasure every night, though her choices have expanded to include all kinds of fiction and non-fiction.
-She, along with her spouse, are devoted Carolina Hurricanes hockey fans, and live with their two cats, Fred and Frank, pictured here.
+She, along with her spouse, are devoted Carolina Hurricanes hockey fans, and live with their three cats, Theo, Frank, and Gordie, pictured here.